-• The meeting commented: "The effort in Indonesia against plastic use and waste was fantastic and worth presenting."
+- The effort in Indonesia against plastic use and waste was fantastic and worth presenting. - In Surabaya, they work with the local community as they clean the streets and plastic bags were minimized - What incentives on entrepreneurs and investors which uses biodegradable materials? - The government thru the ministry of environment gives incentives to the local government which has a coastal area in their territory and they put additional grant in top of their annual budget in order for them to control marine plastic debris in their areas - Economically, some uses android technology and the internet in order to monitor and collect the plastic wastes in their houses in order for collectors to collect it

-- Response by the presenters: "In Surabaya, they work with the local community as they clean the streets and plastic bags were minimized." - What incentives are given to entrepreneurs and investors that uses biodegradable materials? - Response by the presenters: "The government thru the ministry of environment gives incentives to the local government which has a coastal area in their territory and they put additional grant on top of their annual budget in order for them to control marine plastic debris in their areas." - "Economically, some uses android technology and the internet to monitor and collect the plastic wastes in their houses in order for collectors to collect it." - China, Indonesia, Vietnam, and Philippines are countries with most marine debris, is this true? - Response by the presenters: "We don't know how dirty it is but there was an assumption on the data collected that about 50 kilometers of our coastal area was covered by marine debris.
-Some publication also stated that about 90% of marine debris are coming from the river.
-These set of data increases the awareness in our country.
-The mismanagement of wastes in the land has high impact on the management of our plastic wastes in the rivers and the oceans." - "Different data from research and development are used in order to strengthen our laws and regulations against marine plastic pollution."
+- China, Indonesia, Vietnam, and Philippines are countries with most marine debris.
+IS this true? - We don't know how dirty it is but there was an assumption on the data collected that about 50 kilometers of our coastal area was covered by marine debris.
+Some publication also states that marine debris are about 90% are coming from the river and these set of data increases the awareness in our country.
+The mismanagement of wastes in the land has high impacts on the management of our plastic wastes in the rivers to the oceans - Different data from research and development are used in order to strengthen our laws and regulations against marine plastic pollution.

-National Marine Litter Program of RO Korea: Results of 10 Years of Practice
+National Marine Litter Program of RO Korea : Results of 10 Years of Practice